 Since the mid-2010s Humphries has studded her canvases (exhibited in a major survey at the Wexner Center for the Arts) with cascading, stenciled Emoticons and ASCII icons: digital languages, already outmoded, rendered in thick oil paint as if to enter real space.
 Today, “there’s no definitive image,” Humphries points out, “just an endless torrent.
 The screen itself is the unifying element, and compresses within itself this multitude.”
 If her art unifies, it remains singular in turn, uniquely attuned to the media of its moment.
 As the New York Times declared, “few painters today engage with the challenges of new technology as persuasively as Jacqueline Humphries.”

 Jacqueline Humphries lives and works in New York.
-Her upcoming solo exhibition will open at Greene Naftali on November 4, 2022.
-Her work is included in the 59th Venice Biennale, The Milk of Dreams, curated by Cecilia Alemani, on view through November 27, 2022.
-Recent solo exhibitions include Wexner Center for the Arts, Columbus (2021); Dia Art Foundation, The Dan Flavin Art Institute, Bridgehampton, New York (2019); Greene Naftali, New York (2017, 2015); Carnegie Museum of Art, Pittsburgh (2015); Contemporary Art Center New Orleans (2015); Stuart Shave/Modern Art, London (2014); Greene Naftali, New York (2012); and Prospect.1, New Orleans (2008).
+An exhibition of new paintings is currently on view at Greene Naftali (through January 14, 2023), her tenth solo show with the gallery since 1995.
+Her work is included in the 59th Venice Biennale, The Milk of Dreams (through November 27, 2022), and was the subject of a major survey at the Wexner Center for the Arts, Columbus, in 2021.
+Other institutional solo exhibitions include Dia Art Foundation, The Dan Flavin Art Institute, Bridgehampton, New York (2019); Carnegie Museum of Art, Pittsburgh (2015); and Contemporary Art Center New Orleans (2015).

-Humphries was included in the 2014 Whitney Biennial.
-Her work is in the collections of The Museum of Modern Art, New York; Whitney Museum of American Art, New York; Solomon R. Guggenheim Museum, New York; Metropolitan Museum of Art, New York; Albright-Knox Art Gallery, Buffalo; The Art Institute of Chicago; Museum of Fine Arts, Boston; Hirshhorn Museum and Sculpture Garden, Washington, D.C.; Carnegie Museum of Art, Pittsburgh; Hessel Museum of Art, Annandale-on-Hudson, New York; San Francisco Museum of Modern Art; Tate Modern, London; Fondation Louis Vuitton, Paris; and Museum Brandhorst, Munich, among others.
+Humphries's work is in the collections of The Museum of Modern Art, New York; Whitney Museum of American Art, New York; Solomon R. Guggenheim Museum, New York; Metropolitan Museum of Art, New York; Albright-Knox Art Gallery, Buffalo; The Art Institute of Chicago; Museum of Fine Arts, Boston; Hirshhorn Museum and Sculpture Garden, Washington, DC; Carnegie Museum of Art, Pittsburgh; Glenstone Museum, Potomac, Maryland; Hessel Museum of Art, Annandale-on-Hudson, New York; San Francisco Museum of Modern Art; Tate Modern, London; Fondation Louis Vuitton, Paris; and Museum Brandhorst, Munich, among others.